NickMaki/RepData_PeerAssessment1/PA1_Template.md

 ###3.1.Time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

+Here, I first calculate and then plot the average steps by interval over all days in the sample

 ```r
 data1<-as.data.table(data1)